VetleSkaar/IT1901/README.md

 # How to run with gitpod
 If running with gitpod, press the button and wait for it to load a virtual machine.
-Go into correct folder with cd ui
+Go into correct folder with:

+	“cd ui”
+    “mvn compile”
+    Test with “mvn test”
+	Run with “mvn javafx:run”

 # How to test
 To test the whole project, enter: